Welcome to TUHUnion.ca

 How to be involved?

-If would like to be part of our movement, send us an email at torontohomelessorganize@gmail.com for more information, come to our meeting every first Tuesday.
-(Pizza provided!)
+If would like to be part of our movement, send us an email at torontohomelessorganize@gmail.com for more information, come to our meeting every first Tuesday of the month.

 Meeting